 Poly(A)-seq Data Processing

-Poly(A)-seq libraries for six cell lines (HCT116, DKO, PrEC, LNCap, DU145, and DICER) were sequenced in more than one flowcell.
+Poly(A)-seq libraries for six cell lines (HCT116, DKO, PrEC, LNCap, DU145, and DICER) were sequenced in one lane.
 The 100 bp single-end reads in the FASTQ files were demultiplexed.
 A maximum of 2 mismatches were allowed in the sample barcodes.
 24 FASTQ files were generated.
-Both multiplexing barcodes and read tags were removed.
-The former was used for sample identification and the latter was appended to a header of each read in the FASTQ file for PCR duplicate read removal.
+Multiplexing barcodes and random hexamer sequences were removed and used for sample identification and PCR duplicate read removal respectively.
 Reads with ≥9 ‘As’ in a 10 bp window were used to determine poly(A) sites.

 After removing barcodes and trimming the enriched ‘As’ at the 3′ end, the reads were aligned to hg19 using Bowtie2 (version 2.3.3.1) in a single-end read mode.
 No additional parameters were applied.

 Reads with MAPQ ≥20 were retained.
 Reads mapped to either PhiX control or decoy of chromosome contigs were excluded.
-A read in which the sample barcode recorded in header and the 5′ end alignment position are identical was considered PCR duplicates.
+Reads with identical random hexamer sequence were considered PCR duplicates.
 All duplicated reads were collapsed.
 Reads with ≥7 ‘As’ in an 8 bp window in the reference genome were excluded from further analysis.

 Recruiting Putative Poly(A) sites